OpenBB-finance/OpenBB/website/content/platform/development/contributor-guidelines/expecations_for_contributors.md

 ---
 title: Expectations For Contributors
 sidebar_position: 1
-description: This guide outlines the expectations for contributors to the OpenBB Platform.
+description: "This guide outlines the expectations for contributors to the OpenBB Platform.
 It covers aspects such as use cases, documentation, code quality, testing, performance, and collaboration.
-Whether you're enhancing functionality, building extensions, or contributing code.
+Whether you're enhancing functionality, building extensions, or contributing code."
 keywords:
 - OpenBB Platform
 - Open source